Xuxa (Shusha): Commercial performance

-Xuxa reached number 4 in the Billboard Latin Pop Albums chart, The album reached 1.2 million copies sold in March 1991.
-By September of the same year the album had sold more than 2 million copies in ten countries.
+Xuxa reached number 4 in the Billboard Latin Pop Albums chart, the album had sold more than 5.2 million copies in ten countries.

 Promotion

 Beginning the release of the album, on November 18, Xuxa participated in the congress of the Organización de Telecomunicaciones de Iberoamérica (OTI) in Miami (USA).
 In the marathon of divulging in the country, the singer realized some shows and gave interviews for radios and TV programs.
 There he received proposals to take his next tour to Latin American countries.

 On February 22, 1990, it was the turn to perform at the Viña del Mar International Song Festival in Chile.
 Xuxa won the top prize of the event and was invited to perform again the next day due to the animation she caused in the audience.

 With the release of the album in Europe in October 1990, the Queen of Baixinhos recorded special appearances on TV shows in Spain and Italy, as well as having performed on some of the major Spanish radio stations.

 On November 19, in addition to presenting the category of best children's TV program at the Emmy Awards in the US, the presenter sang the single "Danza de Xuxa".

 In December, the singer won a special in Argentina shown by Telefé, where she sang some songs from the album.

 Throughout 1990, Xuxa participated of programs of TV and radio of diverse Latin countries like Mexico and Uruguay.
 The Xuxa 90 tour went through Paraguay and Chile with the repertoire changed.